microsoft/botframework-solutions/docs/site/_docs/howto/virtual-assistant/customizedeployment.md

 category: How To
 subcategory: Virtual Assistant
 language: csharp javascript
-title: Customize Azure resource provisioning
+title: Customize Azure Deployment
-order: 1
+order: 2
 ---

-# How To: Customize Deployment
+# How To: Customize Azure Deployment

 The Virtual Assistant Template relies on a number of Azure resources to run.
 The included deployment scripts and ARM template use the following default configurations for these services: